 Entering a competitive industry

-One company requesting pitches can end up with 100s of really high quality entries, but simply do not have the capacity to publish everyone.
+One company requesting pitches can end up with 100s of really high quality entries.
+They simply do not have the capacity to publish everyone.
 Although I don’t wish to be on the other side of the process, deciding which is the best one to move forward to, there’s no denying it’s disheartening to be on this one too.

 However, it’s important to remember that this industry is so competitive because of so many passionate writers out there, like me!
 In fact, seeing such passion is admirable, and inspires me to continue.